Back to main

 A few additional words of advice

 It’s worth pointing out that not all technology enhancements have the same impact on efficiency and member service.
 Don’t be taken in by the lure of the new and shiny.
-For example, you might get advice to install the newest, flashiest Learning Management System or enhancements to your website.
+For example, you might get advice to install the latest, flashiest Learning Management System or enhancements to your website.
 However, these enhancements may not measurably improve your ability to meet member needs — and they also come at a cost.
-Investing in new technology is only smart to the extent it helps you accomplish your mission.
+Investing in new technology is only smart to the extent that it helps you accomplish your mission.

 Time to get growing?

-As discussed above, there are a variety of best practices and models that can point the way to better outcomes.
+There are a variety of best practices and models that can point the way to better outcomes.
 The stakes couldn’t be higher — but by adhering to these best practices and incorporating them into your management strategy, you can optimize your organization’s likelihood of success.

 Catherine Robbins, CPA, CGMA